-The Safe Drinking Water Act covers 91 contaminants, but there are tens of thousands of chemicals used in the U.S., including more than 8,000 monitored by the EPA, and many of their health effects remain unclear.
-Studies have linked a wide range of unregulated chemicals to cancer, hormonal changes and other health problems — and even some regulated ones haven't had their standards updated since the '70s — but no new pollutants have been added to the list since 2000.
-Plus, as large-scale industrial farming has grown more prevalent in recent decades, so has the risk of fertilizers and animal waste infiltrating water supplies.
+The Safe Drinking Water Act covers 91 contaminants, but tens of thousands of chemicals are used in the U.S., including more than 8,000 monitored by the EPA, and many of their health effects remain unclear.
+Studies have linked an array of unregulated chemicals to cancer, hormonal changes and other health problems — and even some regulated ones haven't had their standards updated since the '70s — but no new pollutants have been added to the list since 2000.
+Plus, as industrial farming has grown more prevalent in recent decades, so has the risk of fertilizers and animal waste in water supplies.

-In 2010, EPA Administrator Lisa Jackson imposed stricter limits on four cancer-causing chemicals in water, and also unveiled a new strategy for taking on other water contaminants.
-On top of using newer technologies and working more closely with state agencies, Jackson announced plans to start evaluating and regulating chemicals in related groups instead of one by one, a move aimed at making it easier to add new substances to the Safe Drinking Water Act.
-But efforts to expand the 35-year-old law may still face political pitfalls, as seen recently with the controversial Clean Water Restoration Act, which aimed to strengthen the 37-year-old Clean Water Act.
+In 2010, the EPA imposed stricter limits on four cancer-causing chemicals in water, and also unveiled a new strategy for taking on other water contaminants.
+On top of using newer technologies and working more closely with state agencies, the EPA announced plans to start evaluating and regulating chemicals in related groups instead of one by one, a move aimed at making it easier to add new substances to the Safe Drinking Water Act.
+But efforts to expand the 35-year-old law may still face political pitfalls, as seen recently with controversial efforts to strengthen the Clean Water Act.

 As regulators struggle to maintain 40 years of halting progress in cleaning up U.S. tap water, countless Americans will inevitably be drinking unsafe water long into the future — both from unregulated pollutants and regulated ones that make it past water-treatment plants.
 Not all of these pollutants will be dangerous, and even some that are may only cause mild stomach pains, or may take years to show any effects.
 But since chipping away at the uncertainty will be a slow process, here's a quick look at what we do know about U.S. water supplies and the pollutants that plague them.